Dolly Parton’s Discography: Rockstar (2023)

 Continue reading “What I’ve Learned From Listening to Every Dolly Parton Album”

-Every Dolly Parton Solo Album Ranked!
+Every Dolly Parton Solo Album Ranked & Reviewed!

 Listening to every Dolly solo album in order was a mammoth task and one which offers me some insight into the quality of her work over the last few decades.

 Ranking albums is a fun task for music nerds like myself, and I began by splitting the albums into four categories: excellent, good, average, terrible.
-After that I went back to read my reviews (linked below) and listened again to determine which order I think best reflects the quality of Dolly’s work and my own personal favourites.
+After that I went back to read my reviews (linked below) and listen again to determine which order I think best reflects the quality of Dolly’s work and my own personal favourites.

-I have excluded soundtrack albums, her Christmas albums, the Dollywood only album and her children’s album, making a total of 44 albums to rank.
+Read on and click the titles to read my reviews.
+Please let me know your favourite Dolly album in the comments!
+I have excluded soundtrack albums, her Christmas albums, the Dollywood only album and her children’s album, making a total of 45 albums to rank.

 Dolly’s Discography – Pure & Simple (2016)